thanhhaimai/uv-repo-template/README.md

 (fast Python package manager), `pre-commit` hooks, `ruff` (linter), `ty` (type checking), `pytest` (testing), and more.

+NOTE: This repo is opinionated and is useful as a reference.
+I encourage the readers to learn more about each tools and set up their own repo suitable for their workflow.

 ## Features

 - **Modern Python Tooling**: Uses `uv` for fast dependency management and builds